dbeidle/hitekredneck.io/_content/how_to_build_a_simple_node_webserver.md

 ## Building a Node Webserver

-Have you ever wanted to build a quick and easy webserver to play with your html,css, and javascript skills?
-I have and I built a very simple Node webserver with express and javascript.
+Have you ever wanted to build a quick and easy webserver to play with your html, css, and javascript skills?
+I have and I built a very simple Node webserver with express and javascript and am going to share it with you now.

 ### Create your project directory